o7-machinehum/realm.one/features/F001/README.md

 # AI/Monsters
 Server should instantiate NPC monsters into the game.
-These monsters are controlled through a serverside system called.
+These monsters are controlled through a serverside system called MonsterAiSystem.
 The engine should treat players and monsters exactly the same, this will reduce additional required code.

 Branch Name: AI